-During the past three fiscal years, our board of directors authorized, subject to certain conditions, the repurchase of \$130.0 million of our common stock through multiple stock repurchase programs in the open market or in privately negotiated transactions, of which \$50.0 million remained authorized to repurchase, as of April 30, 2017.
-Since fiscal 2015, we repurchased 4.7 million shares of our common stock in the open market for \$80.0 million utilizing a combination of cash on hand and borrowings under our Line of Credit.
+During the past four fiscal years, our board of directors authorized, subject to certain conditions, the repurchase of \$100.0 million of our common stock through multiple stock repurchase programs in the open market or in privately negotiated transactions, of which \$50.0 million remained authorized for repurchase, as of April 30, 2018.
+In fiscal 2017, we repurchased 2.6 million shares of our common stock in the open market for \$50.0 million utilizing a combination of cash on hand and borrowings under our Revolving Line.
+We did not repurchase any shares of our common stock during fiscal 2018.

-On June 15, 2015, we entered into a Credit Agreement, which provides for a \$175.0 million Revolving Line and a \$105.0 million Term Loan, which both mature on June 15, 2020.
-We had no borrowings on our Revolving Line and \$94.0 million outstanding on our Term Loan as of April 30, 2017.
-We used the proceeds from the Term Loan to redeem the entire \$100.0 million outstanding principal balance of our then outstanding 5.875% Senior Notes, plus accrued and unpaid interest to the redemption date, in June 2015.
+On June 15, 2015, we entered into a Credit Agreement that provides us with a \$175.0 million Revolving Line and a \$105.0 million Term Loan.
+The Term Loan matures on June 15, 2020, and our Revolving Line matures on October 27, 2021.
+We had \$25.0 million of borrowings on our Revolving Line and \$87.7 million outstanding on our Term Loan as of April 30, 2018.
+In June 2015, we used the proceeds from the Term Loan to redeem the entire \$100.0 million outstanding principal balance of our then outstanding 5.875% Senior Notes, plus accrued and unpaid interest to the redemption date.
 See Note 5 - Notes and Loans Payable and Financing Arrangements in the notes to the consolidated financial statements for additional information regarding our credit facility.
 Additional proceeds under the credit facility are expected to be used for general corporate purposes.

 On June 18, 2015, we entered into an interest rate swap agreement, which expires on June 15, 2020, covering \$105.0 million of floating rate debt under the Term Loan.
 On July 6, 2015, we executed an interest rate swap pursuant to such agreement, which requires us to pay interest at a defined rate of 1.56% while receiving interest at a defined variable rate of one-month LIBOR (0.188% at July 31, 2015).
-The notional amount of the interest rate swap was \$105.0 million and had an aggregate fair value of \$571,000 as of April 30, 2017.
-This swap, when combined with the applicable margin based on our consolidated leverage ratio as of January 31, 2016, effectively fixed our interest rate on the Term Loan, subject to change based on changes in our consolidated leverage ratio.
-As of April 30, 2017, our interest rate on the Term Loan was 3.06%.
+The notional amount of the interest rate swap was \$105.0 million and had an aggregate fair value of \$2.1 million as of April 30, 2018.
+This swap, when combined with the applicable margin based on our consolidated leverage ratio as of April 30, 2018, effectively fixed our interest rate on the Term Loan, subject to change based on changes in our consolidated leverage ratio.
+As of April 30, 2018, our interest rate on the Term Loan was 4.14%.
 We do not expect the interest rate swap to have any material effect on earnings within the next 12 months.

-On October 27, 2016, we entered into a second amendment to our existing credit agreement with our lenders to expand our unsecured Revolving Line to \$350.0 million with an option to increase the credit commitment for an additional \$150.0 million and extended the maturity of the Revolving Line to October 27, 2021.
-We had \$50.0 million of borrowings on our Revolving Line as of April 30, 2017.
+On October 27, 2016, we entered into a second amendment to our existing Credit Agreement with our lenders to expand our unsecured Revolving Line to \$350.0 million with an option to increase the credit commitment for an additional \$150.0 million and extended the maturity of the Revolving Line to October 27, 2021.
 Other than the changes described in the amendment, we remain subject to the terms of the Credit Agreement, as amended.
 We incurred \$525,000 in debt issuance costs related to this amendment.